LinghanX/haskell_programming_book/README.md

-# A repo for excercises of the book Haskell Programming
+# A repo for excercises and notes of the book Haskell Programming